vcfvct/aws-exam/README.md

 * most of time,  short poll is not ideal since it does not query all the servers. long polling default timeout: `20s`.
   * `ReceiveMessageWaitTimeSeconds` is an attribute of queue, and `WaitTimeSeconds` is a parameter when doing ReceiveMessage call.
 WaitTimeSeconds has higher priority.
 * A FIFO SQS queue will end with the `.fifo` suffix.
+* the queue can be deleted by aws if inactive for [30 day](https://forums.aws.amazon.com/ann.jspa?annID=2532).

 ## SNS
 * Fully Managed Push message service. (email/sms/email)